-As we round the corner and enter a new year, I won't let those issues that came to surface, sink back beneath into the murky depths of the great American attenion span.
-Rather, I'm committing here, to document the conversation unfolding in front of me, along with things I've learned through supplemental reading along the way.
+As we round the corner and enter a new year, I won't let those issues that came to the surface sink back beneath into the murky depths of the great American attention span.
+Instead, I'm committing here to document the conversation unfolding in front of me, along with things I've learned through supplemental reading along the way.

 Not how things used to be

 My first read of the new year profoundly changed my perspective on memorization and the internalization of memory.

 I'm someone who is constantly documenting, taking notes, and writing on a to-do list.
 I find that my memory doesn't serve to recall information through a perfect lens.
 I consistently rely on Google Maps, even though I'm just picking up carryout down the block.
 After finishing, Moonwalking with Einstein: The Art and Science of Remembering Everything by Josh Foer, I realized that I'm deeply embedded in the culture that inspired this book.